Gordon R Carmichael

 The Capertee Valley, formative years 2001-2010

 On my return, I moved to the Capertee Valley on the western edge of the Blue Mountains.
-Nestled amidst nature's embrace, I found myself living alone in an isolated rustic shack on a bush property, far away from the modern world.
-Devoid of electricity, I relied solely on candlelight and painted during the day; the sound came from the surrounding landscape and etch into my subconscious to return at night as I drifted off to sleep.
+Nestled amidst nature's embrace, I lived alone in an isolated rustic shack on a bush property, far from the modern world.
+Devoid of electricity, I relied solely on candlelight and painted during the day; the sound came from the surrounding landscape and etched into my subconscious to return at night as I drifted off to sleep.
 Moonless nights rendered my world pitch black, leading me to contemplate and visualise my painting in the quiet without distractions.
 No lights, devices or screens were constantly draining my retinas.
 In the magic moments between sunset and twilight, white and coloured flowers would glow with a fluorescent vibrancy under the gradation of a blue-toned sky buzzing with ultraviolet light.
 The night sky, clear of light pollution, appears as a ghostly grey gradation between the stars rather than the blank perceived black.
-My pallet shifted towards higher-frequency, blue.
+My palette shifted towards higher-frequency, blue.